 self-worth.
 This struggle so often manifests as anxiety and

 depression, but is potentially source of new direction and meaning for

-“I think the effort that needs to be made to
+“I think the effort that needs to be

 save the good part of religion—there’s beauty in religion and there are